Using House Plants for Living Color Arrangements

 - In the kitchen?

-The home you give your indoor plants determines to a great extent which of the many house plant varieties you can use.
 Some plants need a good deal of direct sunlight, others will grow and even prosper for years in a spot that is never exposed to direct rays.

 How’s Your Indoor Climate?